Henderson County, Texas Court Records

 Property and Land Records

-Real property records — including deeds, tax liens, affidavits, and leases — are maintained by the County Clerk’s Real Property Filings Division at (903) 675-6140.
-Filing fees for real property documents are posted on the County Clerk’s fee schedule.
-Property tax assessments and valuations can be searched online through the Texas Property Tax Directory.
+Real property records—including deeds, tax liens, affidavits, and leases—are maintained by the County Clerk's Real Property Filings Division at (903) 675-6140.
+Filing fees for real property documents are posted on the County Clerk's fee schedule.
+For property tax assessments and valuations, search online through the Texas Property Tax Directory.

 Henderson County Family Court Records

-Family law matters in Henderson County — including divorce, child custody, child support, protective orders, and adoption — are filed in the district courts.
-The District Clerk’s Office is the custodian of these records and can be contacted at (903) 675-6115 or by email at dcfile@henderson-county.com.
+Family law matters in Henderson County—including divorce, child custody, child support, protective orders, and adoption—are filed in the district courts.
+The District Clerk's Office maintains these records and can be reached at (903) 675-6115 or by email at dcfile@henderson-county.com.

 Divorce Records

 Divorce decrees and related filings are part of the district court case record and are generally accessible to the public.
-Requesters can search divorce case information online through the Odyssey Public Access portal under the civil/family category or visit the District Clerk’s Office in person.
-Certified copies of divorce decrees require payment of applicable fees.
+You can search divorce case information through the Odyssey Public Access portal under the civil/family category, or visit the District Clerk's Office in person.
+Certified copies of divorce decrees require payment of the applicable fees.

-The Texas Department of State Health Services (DSHS) Vital Statistics Unit maintains divorce verification letters for a fee of $20 per verification.
-These verifications confirm that a divorce took place but are not certified copies of the decree itself.
-The DSHS maintains indexes for divorce records for select years.
+The Texas Department of State Health Services (DSHS) Vital Statistics Unit issues divorce verification letters for $20 per verification.
+These letters confirm that a divorce occurred but are not certified copies of the decree itself.
+DSHS also maintains indexes for divorce records for select years.

 Marriage Records

-Marriage licenses in Henderson County are issued by the County Clerk’s Office.
+Marriage licenses in Henderson County are issued by the County Clerk's Office.
 Both parties must apply in person.
-Marriage records are generally considered public, though availability may be affected by the record date.
-Certified copies can be obtained:
+Marriage records are generally public, though availability may depend on the record date.
+To get certified copies:

-• In person at the County Clerk’s Office during business hours
+- In person – Visit the County Clerk's Office during regular business hours

-• By mail by sending a written request with the names of both parties, the approximate marriage date, and the applicable fee to: Henderson County Clerk, 125 N. Prairieville St., Room 101, Athens, TX 75751
+- By mail – Send a written request with the names of both parties, the approximate marriage date, and the applicable fee to: Henderson County Clerk, 125 N. Prairieville St., Room 101, Athens, TX 75751

-The County Clerk’s website provides information on obtaining a marriage license when an applicant is absent and other frequently asked questions.
-The DSHS also issues marriage verification letters at $20 each.
+The County Clerk's website also has information on obtaining a marriage license when an applicant is absent and answers to other frequently asked questions.
+DSHS issues marriage verification letters at $20 each.

 Child Custody, Support, and Protective Orders

 Child custody, visitation, and support cases are handled by the district courts.
-The Texas Attorney General’s Office also plays a role in child support enforcement.
-The Attorney General’s website provides resources for parents involved in support matters.
+The Texas Attorney General's Office also plays a role in child support enforcement—visit the Attorney General's website for resources if you're a parent navigating a support matter.

 Records involving protective orders and domestic violence cases may have restricted access to protect the safety and privacy of the parties involved.
-Contact the District Clerk’s Office for information on accessing these records.
+Contact the District Clerk's Office directly for guidance on accessing these records.

 Adoption Records